compas-dev/compas/docs/tutorial/rpc.rst

 A drawback of the ``Xfunc`` mechanism is that every call launches a new Python (sub)process with all the overhead that that entails.
 For infrequent calls to long-running processes this is not an issue.
-However, for frequent calls to function that are expected to run quickly, this is not ideal.
+However, for frequent calls to functions that are expected to run quickly, this is not ideal.

 The second mechanism is the ``rpc`` module.
 The principle of RPC is to start a server